There are no guarantees in life.

 Sure, you can do your best and still end up with a problem child.

-But if you want to give yourself the best odds of producing a human being who is not a total asshole, and also make it through the first 18 years of his or her life with your sanity (mostly) intact, here are my top 10 recommendations:
+But if you want to give yourself the best odds of producing a human being who is not a total asshole, and also make it through the first 18 years of his or her life without going bonkers, here are my top 10 recommendations:

 1. Teach your kid to sleep.
 And stick to a nap schedule.
 I’m not going to get into a debate over what the best method of teaching your kid to get to sleep is.
 It could be crying it out or co-sleeping or whatever the most recent technique to get your kid to sleep through the night is best (although my kids all cried it out, and they are GREAT sleepers, and they aren’t pooping in their pants as teenagers or emotionally traumatized as a result).

 What I am going to say is that tired kids are cranky kids.
 Tired kids don’t do well in school.
 And tired kids at home suck.
 Especially around 5 p.m.
 If you still have another two or three or four hours until bedtime, tired kids really suck.